 So, how does a Contract Manager cope with an ever-increasing inventory of active contracts?
 Let's look at how contract tracking systems and dedicated solutions can help.

 First, maintain records of the scope and volume of work, like a calendar of scheduled activities including planned holidays and training, timesheets, calculation of various statistics and trends, plus anything else easily gathered that presents a clear workload picture.

 Second, propose and cost a range of options that can help alleviate the situation.
 Some of the usual suspects (in increasing order of likelihood and decreasing cost) include:

 - Get more staff and train them

-- Get better technology, including dedicated CLM software
+- Get better technology, including a dedicated contract management tool

 - Make better use of existing technology

 - Optimise more processes